How to Use Your Preliminary Exams to Develop a Successful Strategy for the Matric Finals

 Panicking

-Over-generalising (especially for English exams)
+Over-Generalising (especially in English exams)

 Take Advantage of the Expertise of a Professional